 You are taught vascular neuroanatomy, interventional neuroradiology treatment techniques and the pathology of conditions amenable to these types of treatments.
-Teaching is both theoretical and practical and therefore places are restricted.
+The degree is awarded after completion of the taught curriculum and a final examination.
+The components of the examination are a logbook of cases, three written papers, a 15,000-word dissertation and a viva voce examination.

-The curriculum consists of three sections: The first section covers basic cerebral vascular anatomy, pathology and physiology relevant to the subject.
+The taught curriculum consists of three sections: The first section covers basic cerebral vascular anatomy, pathology and physiology relevant to the subject.
 The second section focuses on the diagnosis of diseases and patient selection for endovascular neurosurgery and interventional neuroradiology treatment.
 The third section covers the technical bases of endovascular treatments and the practical use of these techniques.
 These subjects form the essential knowledge for the MSc and are specifically examined in three written examination papers, but are also relevant to the rest of the learning on the course.